haluska/MediaButtons/README.md

 ## Microcontroller

 I already have too many boards laying around.
-I went an pulled out my drawer of microcontrollers and looky what I found:
+I went an pulled out my drawer of microcontrollers and here's what I found:

 * Raspberry Pi 3b
 * Raspberry Pi 4
 * BeagleBone Black
 * Raspberry Pi Zero W
-* Many Arduino Uno <-- Easily my favorite
+* Many Arduino Uno

 The RPi 3 & 4 are just too powerful.
 I scratched them off the list.
 Same thing with the BBB.
 This left me with the Uno and the Pi0.
 The Pi0 was promising, so I looked into it.